document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 Dr. Gundry, in his book "Unlocking the Keto Code" gives a convincing explanation why.
 To put it briefly, our mitochondria which are the energy producing elements in our cells (1000-2500 of them in each cell) have to deal with positively charged particles/molecules, that are in search of electrons to neutralize their positive charge.
 Given sufficient time, proper "coupling" is achieved.
 This way, "Mitochondria processes sugars, amino acids (from proteins), and free fatty acids (from dietary fats) into energy" (copied from page 32 of the book), generating CO2 in the process.

-However, not having enough time for the proper coupling process, The coupling of these positively charged particles, ends up with the formation of Reactive Oxygen Species (ROS) such as hydrogen peroxide (H2O2) and hydroxyl ions (OH−), which are highly reactive molecules.
+However, not having enough time for the proper coupling process, the coupling of these positively charged particles, ends up with the formation of Reactive Oxygen Species (ROS) such as hydrogen peroxide (H2O2) and hydroxyl ions (OH−), which are highly reactive molecules.
 These ROS particles generate an oxidative stress that if not treated in time, damages the mitochondria and, as a consequence, the cell!

 By adopting the keto diet and the intermittent fasting - two meals a day, 6 - 8 hours in between the meals, no other foods intake in between the meals, and after the second meal, we give the mitochondria enough time to "clean the house" and avoid the accumulation of the destructive ROS and consequentially, the oxygen stress.